 - The Spinach Mystery by Robbie Estrada, Grade 6 (The Academy for Gifted Children – P.A.C.E., Richmond Hill, ON)

-Summon The Magic and How To Be An Abbott will be published both in print and digitally, for the world to read.
-These book will be made available for purchase later this summer at Amazon, Apple iBookstore and Kobo.
+Summon The Magic and How To Be An Abbott are now published both in print and digitally, for the world to read.
 Net proceeds from all Kids Write 4 Kids books sold in 2017 will be donated to Northport Elementry School and Glashan Public School.

 If you would like to stay updated with Kids Write 4 Kids announcement and when the next creative challenge will be available subscribe to our enews and enter your email address below.